Visyond/website-hugo/site/content/_index.md

   - block:
     - learnMore:
       descr: >-
-        Add any cell to any scenario, and modify values or formulas while keeping the original cell contents intact.
-Quickly update and combine scenarios, and turn planning into a collaborative experience.
-      video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
-      videoPoster: /video/grid_face_thumbnail.jpg
-      title: Model any scenario

-    - learnMore:
-      descr: >-
         Make spreadsheets easier to understand and maintain.
 Identify errors, data anomalies, and logical inconsistencies.
 Track changes and data sources.
 Automatically document the model as people work on it.